-11.1 Board Members and all members of committees are expected to embrace the principles of personal development and skill training and ensure they allocate time to participate in all the necessary training and personal development activities.
+11.1 Board Members are expected to embrace the principles of personal development and skill training and ensure they allocate time to participate in all the necessary training and personal development activities.
 This includes, but is not limited to, the necessary skills to take advantage of the ICT facilities made available to them.